MicrosoftDocs/quantum-docs-pr/articles/language/type-model.md

 In order to access anonymous items on the other hand, the wrapped value first needs to be extracted using the postfix operator `!`.
-The "unwrap" operator, `!`, allows to extract the value contained in a user defined type.
+The "unwrap" operator, `!`, allows to extract the value contained in a user-defined type.
-The type of such an "unwrap" expression is the underlying type of the user defined type.
+The type of such an "unwrap" expression is the underlying type of the user-defined type.

 ```qsharp
 function PrintedMessage(value : Nested) : Unit {